Productions of $X(3872)$, $Z_c(3900)$, $X_2(4013)$, and $Z_c(4020)$ in $B_{(s)}$ decays offer strong clues on their molecular nature: Theoretical framework

-{\it Production mechanism.—} In this letter, we propose the triangle mechanism to account for the productions of the $\bar{D}^{*}D$ and $\bar{D}^{*}D^{\ast}$ molecules in $B$ decays.
-In this mechanism, the $B$ meson first weakly decays into a pair of charmed mesons $D_{s}^{(\ast)}\bar{D}^{(\ast)}$, which proceed via the $W$-emission mechanism at the quark level as shown in Fig.~\ref{quark} in the Supplemental Material.
-We only consider the $W$-emission mechanism because it is usually the dominant one~\cite{Chau:1982da,Chau:1987tk,Molina:2019udw}.
+In this work, we propose the triangle mechanism to account for the productions of the $X(3872)$, $Z_c(3900)$, $X_2(4013)$, and $Z_c(4020)$ molecules in $B$ decays.
+In this mechanism, the $B$ meson first weakly decays into a pair of charmed mesons $D_{s}^{(\ast)}\bar{D}^{(\ast)}$, which proceeds via the external $W$-emission mechanism at the quark level as shown in Fig.~\ref{quark}~(a) in Appendix~\ref{appenda}.
+We only consider the external $W$-emission mechanism because it is usually the dominant one~\cite{Chau:1982da,Chau:1987tk,Molina:2019udw}.
 As shown later, our results corroborate this assumption.
 Next, the charmed-strange mesons $D_{s}^{(\ast)}$ decay into a charmed meson $D^{(\ast)}$ and a kaon.
 Finally the $\bar{D}D^*$ and $\bar{D}^*D^*$ molecules are dynamically generated via the final-state interactions of $\bar{D}^{(*)}D^*$ as shown in Fig.~\ref{3872tri}.
+Here the isoscalar $\bar{D}D^*$ and $\bar{D}^*D^*$ molecules refer to $X(3872)$ and $X_{2}(4013)$, and their isovector counterparts are $Z_c(3900)$ and $Z_c(4020)$.
+We do not explicitly present the triangle diagrams for the $Z_{c}(3900)$ and $Z_{c}(4020)$, which can be obtained by replacing the $X(3872)$ and $X_2(4013)$ of Fig.~\ref{3872tri} with $Z_c(3900)^0$ and $Z_c(4020)^0$, respectively.